 Our farm provides fresh, nutritious crops and dairy for our school meals and for sale at cost to local people.
-It also provided around 1800 days of direct work to local people in 2018.
+In recent years it has provided around 1800 days of direct work each year to local people.
 Our team is working, with local government support, to develop initiatives which will increase this in the future.
 These initiatives include a groundnut pressing plant and a joint cooperative with local farmers to maximise sales and efficiency.
 Both these are now up and running.

 Our schools at Mettupalayam and Nambikki provide employment (and in-depth training) for ten teachers, plus local work for staff who provide teaching support, cleaning and cooking.